cal-weng/Terminus-docs/docs/manual/concepts/olares-id.md

 ---
 # Olares ID

-This document gets you familiar with Olares ID.
+This document introduces Olares ID, the foundation of identity and trust in the Olares ecosystem.

 ## What is an Olares ID?

-An Olares ID is a unique identifier within the Olares ecosystem, serving as your digital identity and gateway to various services and features.
-Each Olares account corresponds to an Olares ID.
+An Olares ID is a decentralized identity and credit system that facilitates secure, trustless exchanges of information and value.
+It serves as your digital identity across the Olares ecosystem, enabling individuals and organizations to manage their identities independently—without reliance on third-party intermediaries.

+Each Olares ID is:

+- Unique, like an email address (e.g., alice123@olares.com).

+- Human-friendly, making it easy to remember and share.

+- Bound to a DID, ensuring cryptographic security and verifiability.

 ## Why do you need an Olares ID?

-Your Olares ID corresponds to a **unique domain name**, offering several key benefits:
+Your Olares ID powers seamless access, enhanced security, and a personalized experience within the Olares system.
+Key benefits include:

 * **Ease of access**: The system automatically provisions subdomains and access policies for your applications within Olares.
-You can use the domain name as your personal web address to seamlessly access Olares applications and services from anywhere.
+You can use the domain name as your personal web address for seamlessly access from anywhere.
-* **Enhanced security with free HTTPS certificate**: Olares domain name comes with a free HTTPS certificate, ensuring secure and encrypted communication for all your digital interactions.
+* **Free HTTPS certificate**: Olares domain name comes with a free HTTPS certificate, ensuring secure and encrypted communication for all your digital interactions.
 * **Easy to remember and personalized**: Olares ID and the corresponding domain name are easy to remember, share, and personalized for your distinct online identity.

-For example, if your Olares ID is `alice123@olares.com`, the system will automatically assign you a subdomain `alice123.olares.com`.
-Based on this subdomain, your various services will get their corresponding access addresses:
+For example, if your Olares ID is `alice123@olares.com`, Olares automatically assigns the following URLs:
-- `alice123.olares.com`: For accessing your personal homepage.
+- `alice123.olares.com`: Your personal homepage.
-- `desktop.alice123.olares.com`: For accessing your personal Olares Desktop.
+- `desktop.alice123.olares.com`: Access to your Olares Desktop.
-- `files.alice123.olares.com`: For accessing the Files app.
+- `files.alice123.olares.com`: Access to the Files app.

 ## Olares ID structure
 The format of an Olares ID is the same as an email address, consisting of two parts: